The Day of the Triffids (film): Plot

 A meteor shower blinds most of the world's population and spreads spores that cause triffid plants to become animated.
-Bill Masen, a merchant navy officer, escapes the catastrophe after spending the night in a hospital with his eyes bandaged.
+Bill Masen, an American merchant marine, escapes the catastrophe after spending the night in a hospital with his eyes bandaged.
 At a railway station, he meets Susan, an orphaned schoolgirl who also avoided the blinding.
-They flee the chaotic streets and set off in an abandoned car to reach Masen’s ship, but are attacked by a triffid along the way when the car becomes stuck and barely escape.
+They flee the chaotic streets and set off in an abandoned car to reach Masen's ship, but are attacked by a triffid along the way when the car becomes stuck and barely escape.

 Elsewhere, scientist Tom Goodwin and his wife Karen, isolated in a lighthouse, learn of the global disaster via radio.
 After a triffid invades their lighthouse and is apparently killed, they discover the plants can regenerate themselves.
 They barricade themselves in and begin searching for a way to stop them.

 Masen and Susan reach the docks and, after hearing troubling news over the radio, travel by boat to France.
 There they meet Christine Durant, who leads them to a château sheltering blind survivors.
 During a supply run with Mr Coker, a worker at the castle, they discover dozens of the plants and Coker is killed by one.
 Later, escaped convicts invade the château, allowing triffids to overrun it during the chaos.
-Only Bill, Susan, and Christine survive, fleeing in a prison bus.
+Only Bill, Susan and Christine survive, fleeing in a prison bus.

 As they head toward the American naval base in Cádiz, they encounter a blind couple, Luis and Teresa de la Vega, and help her deliver a baby boy.
-Luis tells Masen that the Cadiz base has been evacuated by submarine since those who were underwater didn't get blinded by the meteor shower.
+Luis tells Masen that the Cadiz base has been evacuated by submarine since those who were underwater did not get blinded by the meteor shower.
 Masen gets de Vega's radio transmitter, which relays news of a final naval evacuation in Alicante.
-That night, after deciding to leave in the morning, he tries to electrify the villa’s fence, but it fails due to weak electrical current.
+That night, after deciding to leave in the morning, he tries to electrify the villa's fence, but it fails due to weak electrical current.
 When triffids attack, Masen fends them off with a makeshift flamethrower and uses a noisy clown car to lure them away so the others can escape.
 He is then rescued by a naval dinghy.

 Back at the lighthouse, triffids break in, forcing Tom and Karen to retreat upstairs.
 In a last-ditch effort, Tom turns a salt-water fire hose on the plants, causing them to dissolve in clouds of green smoke.
 He realizes that seawater is lethal to triffids and kills the rest of the plants in the lighthouse.

 In the final scene, the narrator declares that humanity has triumphed over the triffids by turning to the very element that gave it life: the sea.
 Survivors from the submarine disembark and head to a church to give thanks for their survival.